 While your LinkedIn profile and your resume share several similarities, they’re not the same.
 Your LinkedIn should display your broad career history and connections to people, companies, and interest groups.
 Your resume should be a tailored document with a clear job target.

-In this article, we’ll walk you through two ways to add your resume to LinkedIn.
+In this article, we’ll walk you through four ways to add your resume to LinkedIn.

-How to upload your resume to your LinkedIn profile: two options
+How to upload your resume to LinkedIn: 4 options

 Your LinkedIn can be a more comprehensive version of your work history, but your resume should still be tailored to your career goals.
 While a keyword-optimized profile can help a recruiter or hiring manager find you on LinkedIn, most hiring professionals still want to see a resume before bringing you in for an interview.